adamnovak/sequence-graphs/README.md

-This repository contains tools for generating and working with Reference Structures and Reference Hierarchies.
+This repository contains tools for generating and working with Reference Structures.

 #Installation

 ##With Docker

 The correct way to install and run the sequence graph tools is through Docker.
-This repository is automatically built into a [Docker container on the Docker Hub](https://registry.hub.docker.com/u/adamnovak/sequence-graphs/).
+[This repository](https://github.com/adamnovak/sequence-graphs) is automatically built into a [Docker container on the Docker Hub](https://registry.hub.docker.com/u/adamnovak/sequence-graphs/).

 Assuming you have Docker installed and configured to allow your user to run containers, do: